EttusResearch/uhd/host/docs/usrp_e1x0.rst

 Please see the `Internal GPSDO Application Notes <./gpsdo.html>`_ for information on configuring and using the internal GPSDO.

-UHD will always try to detect an installed GPSDO at runtime.
+UHD software will always try to detect an installed GPSDO at runtime.
 There is not a special EEPROM value to burn for GPSDO detection.

 ------------------------------------------------------------------------